-This is the perfect place to live the simple life.
-The strikingly beautiful natural scenery and stunning countryside angle would make it even easier to leave a fast-paced city life behind.
+This is the perfect place to live a simple life.
+The strikingly beautiful natural scenery and stunning countryside angle would make it even easier to leave fast-paced city life behind.

 “The largest of the Inner Hebrides, it's home to some of Scotland's most iconic landscapes.
 The island has countless ways to enchant you, with its mountain ranges, miles of dramatic coastline and captivating history.
 Bring your sense of adventure,” says Visit Scotland.

 There are lots of opportunities to start a croft on the island, with land prices starting at around £60,000.
 A four-bedroom detached home, right on the coast, can cost under £400,000.